drPinzonISAK/CS2022/README.md

 Two critical documents below:

-"Computer science requires an understanding of the fundamental concepts of computational thinking as well as knowledge of how computers and other digital devices operate."[IB Computer Science Guide 2017](CompSciGuide.pdf)
+"Computer science requires an understanding of the fundamental concepts of computational thinking as well as knowledge of how computers and other digital devices operate."
+[IB Computer Science Guide 2017](CompSciGuide.pdf)

-"Computational thinking represents a universally applicable attitude and skill set everyone, not just computer scientists, would be eager to learn and use."
-(Wing, Jeanette M. 2006)[https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf]
+"Computational thinking represents a universally applicable attitude and skill set everyone, not just computer scientists, would be eager to learn and use."  [(Wing, Jeanette M. 2006)](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf)

 ## 1. How to succeed in this course